Residence Life

 - Do I have to have a meal plan?

-- Can I bring a bicycle?
+- May I bring a bicycle?

 - Are pets allowed?